 The stock screener API is just that- it allows a fintech developer to sort through securities to find those that meet a set of predefined conditions.
 This is not a tool for financial analysts or non-developers.
 It is really easy to make the API calls but it requires a programming language to do more than copy and paste results.

 The screener uses Intrinio's RESTful API to return a list of stocks that meet predefined conditions.
 The ticker and the value for each parameter are returned and can can be called in just about any language using curl or other packages native to that environment.

 Setting up an Intrinio account and getting API keys is free and easy.
 You can set up an account and copy your API username and API password at intrinio.com/login.

-After you set up an account you will notice that you are automatically subscribed to three of our free data feeds that include thousands of daily API calls to our Economic and US Fundamentals data.
+After you set up an account you will notice that you are automatically subscribed to three of our free data feeds that include thousands of daily API calls to our Economic and US Fundamentals and Stock Prices data.
 This means you can screen on hundreds of parameters including anything from a balance sheet or income statement and valuation metrics like EBITA and P/E.

 This article explains how to get started with the API in general and includes examples of authenticating, sample code in numerous languages (Python, R, Ruby, C#, Node JS, Swift, PHP, etc), and sample API calls.